serc-iiith/site/content/authors/gnaneswar_kulindala/_index.md

 ---
-title: GnaneswarTest Kulindala
+title: Gnaneswar Kulindala

 # Full name (for SEO)
-first_name: GnaneswarTest
+first_name: Gnaneswar
 last_name: Kulindala

 # Username (this should match the folder name)